Imageomics/snakemake-workshop/episodes/06_create_snakefile.md

 ::::::::::::::::::::::::::::::::::::::::::::::::

-## Snakemake Rule Parts
+## Snakemake Workflow
+A Snakemake workflow is a list of rules.

-Main parts of a Snakemake Rule used in this workshop
+Commonly used parts of a rule are:

 - __name__ - unique name for a rule
 - __input__ - input filenames used by a command
-- __params__ - input parameter (non-file) values used by a command
+- __params__ - non-file input values used by a command
 - __output__ - output filenames created by a command
 - __container__ - singularity container to run command within
 - __shell__ - command to run